3 Day in Hospital

 Brachial plexus injury is a medical emergency caused due to an injury to the brachial plexus group of nerves that sends signals from your spine to your shoulder, arm, and hand.
 These nerves control and administer feelings in the muscles of the shoulder, elbow, wrist, hand, and arm.
 This damage is also known as brachial plexopathy.
 Brachial plexus injury appears when these nerves are compressed, stretched, or in the most serious case, ripped apart from the spinal cord.
 Some brachial plexus injuries known as stingers or burners are inconsequential and will completely recover in a few weeks.
 However, other brachial plexus injuries are severe enough and may cause some permanent impairment in the arm.
 In severe conditions, it can paralyze your arm, with a failure of function and sensation.

 Brachial plexus injury results when the brachial nerves are damaged by excessive stretching, pressure, or cutting.
 Stretching can occur when your shoulder is forced down while your neck stretches up and away from the injured shoulder such as during a motorcycle or a car accident.
 In case of a serious injury, the brachial nerve may rip off the spinal cord in the neck.
-This type of brachial plexus injury is classified as traumatic brachial plexus injuries.
+This type of brachial plexus injury is classified as a traumatic brachial plexus injury.
 It may occur because of different reasons, including:

 Brachial plexopathy may also result from exposure to radiation at the time of stereotactic radiosurgery or specific procedures such as stereotactic breast biopsy.